NetVault-Org/NetVault-SDK/README.md

 ## Error handling
 `GetSecretValueAsync` maps NetVault error responses into custom exceptions:

-- NvCredentialException (HTTP 403): Invalid credentials (client secret does not work)
+- NvCredentialException (HTTP 403): Invalid credentials (client secret does not work).
-- NvForbidException (HTTP 401): Unauthorized (no access to the secret)
+- NvForbidException (HTTP 401): Unauthorized (no access to the secret).
-- NvKeyException (HTTP 404): Secret not found
+- NvKeyException (HTTP 404): Secret not found.
-- NvUnhandledException (other errors): Unexpected error category from NetVault
+- NvUnhandledException (other errors): Unexpected error category from NetVault.
-- NvEnvironmentMissingException: Thrown on startup when a required environment variable is missing
+- NvEnvironmentMissingException: Thrown on startup when a required environment variable is missing.

 Example:
 ```